cmake-basis/BASIS/doc/howto/install.rst

 On Linux, ``CMAKE_INSTALL_PREFIX`` is by default set to ``/opt/<provider>/<package>[-<version>]`` and on Windows to ``C:/Program Files/<Provider>/<Package>[-<version>]``.

-The ``BASIS_INSTALL_SCHEME`` option specifies how to install the files relative to this installation prefix.
-If it is set to ``default``, BASIS will decide the appropriate directory structure based on the set installation prefix.
+The advanced ``BASIS_INSTALL_SCHEME`` option specifies how to install the files relative to this installation prefix.
+If it is set to ``default`` (the default), BASIS will decide the appropriate directory structure based on the set installation prefix.
 On Unix, if the installation prefix contains the package name, the ``opt`` installation scheme is selected which skips the addition of subdirectories named after the package within the different installation subdirectories.
-This corresponds to the suggested `Filesystem Hierarchy for Linux <http://www.pathname.com/fhs/pub/fhs-2.3.html#OPTADDONAPPLICATIONSOFTWAREPACKAGES>`_ for add-on packages where the installation prefix is set to ``/opt/<package>`` or ``/opt/<provider>/<package>``.
+This corresponds to the suggested `Linux Filesystem Hierarchy for add-on packages <http://www.pathname.com/fhs/pub/fhs-2.3.html#OPTADDONAPPLICATIONSOFTWAREPACKAGES>`_
+, where the installation prefix is set to ``/opt/<package>`` or ``/opt/<provider>/<package>``.
 Otherwise, the ``usr`` installation scheme is chosen which will append the package name to each installation directory to avoid conflicts between software packages installed in the same location.
 This installation